cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 For security, H must meet the following requirements:

 - The number of bits output by H MUST be b >= 2 * k, for k the target security level in bits.
-This ensures collision resistance to k bits.
+This ensures k-bit collision resistance.

 - H MAY be a Merkle-Damgaard hash function like SHA-2.
 In this case, security holds when the underlying compression function is modeled as a random oracle {{CDMP05}}.
+(See {{security-considerations-expand-md}} for discussion.)

 - H MAY be a sponge-based hash function like SHA-3 or BLAKE2.
 In this case, security holds when the inner function is modeled as a